Sheep, Dog 'n' Wolf: Gameplay

 The goal of each level is to steal one of the sheep from Sam Sheepdog's flock without him noticing and escort it to a marked area.
 Ralph is able to jump, tiptoe as to not make noise, and dash in case he needs to escape from danger.
 To aid Ralph in obtaining the sheep, Ralph can mail order various gadgets from Acme, such as rocket packs and dynamite.
 Certain items can be combined; for example, a fan can be used on a bottle of perfume to have its scent attract one of the sheep from afar.
 Ralph can also collect lettuces to lure the sheep towards places where Ralph is unable to carry them, such as on a weak bridge.

 When approaching Sam, an icon shows up in the corner of the screen, showing that Ralph is in Sam's area.
 Sam's face shows where Sam's line of sight is, with the centre position looking in Ralph's direction.
 When it is green, Sam is unable to see or hear Ralph, but he is close to Sam's range.
 While it is orange, he is in Sam's area and Sam will be able to hear Ralph if he makes too much noise, and see him if he is not hidden in a bush or behind something.
 If Sam sees or hears Ralph, the icon will turn red and Sam will chase Ralph until he catches and punishes him, or Ralph escapes from his area.
 With almost each level passing, Sam becomes faster and faster, eventually faster than Ralph so more caution is needed when sneaking around in his area.
 Each level also has a hidden clock in machine to earn bonuses.

 Reception

-The game was met with positive to average reception upon release, as GameRankings gave it a score of 73.04% for the PlayStation version and 75.00% for the PC version, while Metacritic gave it 72 out of 100 for the former version.
+The game received mixed-to-positive reviews upon release.
+GameRankings gave the PlayStation version a score of 73.04% and the PC version a score of 75.00%, while Metacritic gave the PlayStation version a 72 out of 100, indicating “mixed or average” reviews.